veryalien/mycobit/README.md

 8-bit systems are based on groups of 8 binary digits, commonly called bytes.
 4 bit groups are smaller than bytes and are often referred to as nibbles or nybbles.

 Press and release button A, one led will be displayed in the top right-hand corner of the display.
 The value 1 is now in the first nibble.
 Hold button A down and it will cycle through all 16 values.
-Wow, action!
+Some action!

 Pressing button B will move to the next nibble, it will be highlighted with the cursor.
 Hold down button B and it will move through the mycobit memory.